Annex-Engineering/Annex-Engineering.github.io/extruder_force.md

 Our big takeaway: **ungeared extruders should be left in the past**.
 They simply don't utilize everything a stepper motor can provide, and their force is abysmally low compared to geared options.

 Moving from the 17mm to the 20mm motor on the Sherpa Mini or Orbiter seems to have marginal benefit unless you're *really* pushing plastic - you're adding additional weight and volume for a loss in performance at the flow rates most extruders can put out.
-Almost all of the high performance hotends on the market, except the Magnum+, top out at a max of 35 mm³/s, making the 20mm motor the least optimal choice for these applications, as it only starts to come into an advantage around that flow rate.
+Almost all of the high performance hotends on the market, except the Magnum+, top out at a max of 35 mm³/s.
+This makes the 20mm motor the least optimal choice for these applications, as they only start to come into an advantage around that flow rate.

 Bondtech's BMG remains a great extruder solution, and it's given us the parts to make great designs, but there's a lot of room for improvement.
 It's outperformed in size, force and weight by the Orbiter (\~135g) and Sherpa Mini (\~110g).